AIcrowd/neurips2019-learning-to-move-starter-kit/README.md

 ### Repository Structure

 - `aicrowd.json`
-  Each repository should have a `aicrowd.json` with the following content :
+  Each repository should have a `aicrowd.json` with the following content:

 ```json
 {